dpd28/CIM542-642/README.md

 I didn't think too much about how the clothes get into the suitcase (because its magic) but that would be a big next step if I ever wanted to make this a reality - in another universe.

+1. User touches screen to turn it on (lights up).
+When in the off position, the screen is glowing some relaxing colors.

+2. User inputs the following
+* Dates of travel
+* Location (weather info downloaded)
+* Activities: Select from choices and input others
+* Transportation: Airline / Train / Car / Bus (auto download information e.g. flight details)
+* Query: Will the user be shopping?

+3. Add the bag or suitcase to the slideout.
+Lights and audio also provide feedback based on the weight sensor.

 ![Scenes 4-5](https://github.com/dpd28/CIM542-642/blob/master/images/2019-01-24-0002.JPG)

 4. Confirmation of selections